Quick start

 -

 ClusterAdmissionPolicyA ClusterAdmissionPolicy defines how policies evaluate requests.
-Glossaryresources: this is how policies are defined for Kubernetes clusters. -
+Glossaryresources: this defines policies for Kubernetes clusters. -

 PolicyServerA PolicyServer validates incoming requests by executing Kubewarden policies against requests.
 Glossaryresources: representing a deployment of a KubewardenPolicyServer